fanjeffrey/microsoft/docker-library/drupal-mysql/README.md

 # Docker Image for Drupal with MySQL
 ## Overview
-A Drupal (with MySQL) Docker image which is built with the Dockerfile under this repo can run on both [Azure Web App on Linux](https://docs.microsoft.com/en-us/azure/app-service-web/app-service-linux-intro) and your Docker engines's host.
+This Drupal (with MySQL) Docker image is built for [Azure Web App on Linux](https://docs.microsoft.com/en-us/azure/app-service-web/app-service-linux-intro).

 ## Components
 This docker image contains the following components: